tanyaphung/NGS_pipeline/README.md

 # Pipeline for next generation sequencing analysis
 I describe here the pipeline I used to process whole genome sequencing reads.
 This pipeline goes from fastq reads downloaded from Sequence Read Archive (SRA) and ends with variants in VCF (Variant Calling Format) files.

-Credit: The pipeline and scripts were developed by Jacqueline Robinson (UCLA).
-I streamlined it here so that it can be easily adapted for analysis of new samples.
+Credit: The pipeline and scripts were modified from work by Jacqueline Robinson (UCLA).
+We followed GATK's best practices.

 # Setting up a conda environment
 ```